openedx/edx-documentation/en_us/install_operations/source/configuration/user_retire/special_cases.rst

 ``user_api_userretirementstatus`` (User Retirement Status) for any relevant logging.
 Once the issue is resolved, you need to manually set the user's ``current_state`` to the state immediately prior to the state which should be re-tried.
 You can do this using the Django admin.
+In this example, a user retirement errored during forums retirement, so we manually reset their state from ``ERRORED`` to ``ENROLLMENTS_COMPLETE``.

 .. digraph:: retirement_states_example
+   :alt: State diagram depicting manual recovery of a user retirement by
+    changing the state for the User Retirement Status from ERRORED to the state prior to the one from which it errored.

    :align: center

       //rankdir=LR;  // Rank Direction Left to Right